suncoast-devs/handbook/lessons/sql-joins/reading/intro.md

-import CodePen from '@handbook/CodePen'
+---

-# Introduction to joins
+title: Introduction to joins
+---

 ## Relational Databases and Data Normalization

 In this topic we are going to develop a database to keep information about movies.
 Along the way we will need to track information about the movie that isn't singular information.
 With a single table we store information in columns that is singular.
 We also want to avoid repeating information.
 For instance, the movie's title is a single piece of information while the list of actors in the cast are multiple pieces of information.
 Similarly, the `rating` (G, PG, etc) would be repeated information per row.
 We will learn how to create `relations` to store this information in separate tables and _join_ / _relate_ it back to the movies.

 ### Creating our database